 Presidential Management Fellows (PMF) Program

 PMF Program is a flagship leadership development program at the entry level for advanced degree candidates.
 It was created more than three decades ago by Executive Order and attracts and selects the best candidates possible, to develop a cadre of potential government leaders.
-It provides some sustenance during the first years of employment and encourages development of leadership capabilities.
+It provides some sustenance during the first years of employment and encourages the development of leadership capabilities.
 The PMF Program inculcates a lasting bond as well as a spirit of public service, ultimately encouraging and leading to a career in the government.

 Past Nunn School Winners